Italy threatens to ban outdoor exercise as coronavirus deaths surge

 “I believe that in the coming hours we will have to consider the possibility of a complete ban on outdoor activities,” Sports Minister Vincenzo Spadafora told state broadcaster RAI.

-The government lockdown banned all non-essential travel, but allowed people to take daily exercise, if they needed to.
+The government lockdown banned all non-essential travel, but allowed people to take solitary daily exercise, if needed.
+Looking to enforce the restrictions, police have stopped more than one million people over the past week and booked almost 43,000 for violating the rules, the interior ministry said.

 “If the call to stay at home is not heeded, we will be forced to impose an absolute ban,” he said.